Optimize Your Casting Materials: How to Clarify Your Casting DNA™

 Years ago, actors had to wait for the jobs they were able to book to be released to get footage.

-They had to wait for someone else to define their type.
+They had to wait for someone else to pick them to define their type.

 That’s no longer true.